sapcc/maia/README.md

 The problem with basic authentication is that it lacks a standard way to express OpenStack domain information.
 Also there is no means to express OpenStack authorization scopes.
-Since neither Prometheus nor Grafana support adding custom header fields to the requests to Prometheus and thus Maia, we have to encode both the domain information and into the username.
+Since neither Prometheus nor Grafana support adding custom header fields to the requests to Prometheus and thus Maia, we have to encode both the domain information and the authorization scope into the username.

  For the domain qualification, we could borrow "@" from e-mail.
 So when a user or a project is identified by name, you can add the domain in the form `username@domainname`.